tobbelobb/quadratic-voting-exercise-substrate/README.md

 The result of any finished referendum gets recorded on-chain.
 This list of referendum results is the main output and value produced by the Votion system.

-Any number of referenda can be ongoing at any time, both launch phase ones and voting phase ones.
+Any number of referenda, up to a very high max limit, can be ongoing simultaneously at any time, both launch phase ones and voting phase ones.

 Votion can be thought of as an ocean of referenda and voting.
 The word votion is also similar to the word devotion.